 Drawing a child's portrait from life.
 This is my approach:

 For many years I created pencil portraits at public events, demonstrating portrait drawing from direct observation.
-I prefer to draw with a particular type of carbon pencil which allows me to draw quite quickly with a positive line as well as a variety of more subtle marks.
+I prefer to draw with a particular type of carbon pencil which allows me to draw quite quickly giving a positive line as well as a variety of more subtle marks.

 All my decisions including the angle of view should be determined by my response to the subject.
 However, the child will usually present a straight-on, full face view.
 Whilst the three-quarters view is often useful for describing facial structure, the straight-on view has practical advantages if faced with a reluctant sitter.
 If, for instance, a very young child decides they have simply had enough and even starts crying half way through the process - if you have established half the face, or at least a good deal of it - you could have enough information to finish the rest, after a fashion.
 You can only really do this with a full face view.
 It certainly isn’t ideal, but it is an answer.